NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-why-not.md

 # DMD-Based Scene Segmentation for Video?

-DMD does an impressive job of seperating the stationary background from moving foreground.
+DMD does an impressive job of seperating the stationary background from moving foreground when the camera is motionless.
 Can this approach be adapted to work with a moving camera?

 ## Stationary Camera Example